RedBearLab/BLE_HCI/README.md

 8. Biscuit central Python script

 How it works:<br/>
 When you connect the BLE Mini (HCI) to your PC via the USB port, it will function as an USB CDC (Virtual COM Port).
 On Windows, it will ask for a device driver, so you need to install the USB CDC driver.
-It shows as a COM port £¨e.g. COM5).
-For Linux or Mac OS X, it will work as an tty device (e.g. ttyACM0 or tty.usbmodem1311).<br/>
+It shows as a COM port (e.g. COM5).
+For Linux or Mac OS X, it will work as a tty device (e.g. ttyACM0 or tty.usbmodem1311).<br/>

 The Biscuit central Python script controls the virtual COM port, sending BLE command over the port, and listening to the HCI events.<br/>

 Example 2
 =========

-Arduino as BLE central connecting to BLE Mini running Biscuit firmware as peripheral role
+Arduino as BLE central role and via the BLE link, connecting to BLE Mini running Biscuit firmware as peripheral role

 Typical connections:<br/>
 1. Arduino (A) <-> Serial <-> BLE Mini (A) <----- BLE Link -----> BLE Mini (B) <-> Serial <-> Arduino (B)<br/>